tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 `
 cd docker-pyeth-dev
 `

+Create a new Ethereum Account.

 `
 make new-account
 `

-## Keystore

-The newly created account details are available for you in the following directory
+Please note, the above step of creating a new account only has to be performed once.
+The newly created account details are stored in the following directory and will remain even after terminating docker processes or even rebooting the operating system.

 `
 /home/casper/docker-pyeth-dev/validator/data/config/keystore